56 Rampant Health Myths That Need to Die

-Your mother lied to you: Carrots will not improve your eyesight.
+Your mother lied to you: Eating tons of carrots probably won't improve your eyesight.
 We’re setting the record straight about the health myths you’ve heard your whole life.

 Myth: Alcohol warms you up